CHAOS-Community/CHAOSPlayer/README.md

 #CHAOS Player
-This is a PHP Portal API Client.
-It enables easy communication with a CHAOS Portal API (protocol version 4).
+This a a player for the CHAOS Portal API.
+To be update soon...

 ##Requirements
 CHAOS [Portal JavaScript](https://github.com/CHAOS-Community/CHAOS.Portal.Client-JavaScript) client.